Smart meter FAQs

 Our top priority is the safety of you and our teams.
 Our engineers are trained to take strict precautions to keep everyone safe, while they carry out smart meter appointments.
 They’ll be wearing PPE, and they’ll observe social distancing while in your home – keeping at least 2m away from you and asking you to stay in another room if possible.
 Before they enter your home, they’ll check that no one is self isolating.
 And, if this is the case, they won’t be able to carry out the installation.

-On the day of your appointment, your engineer will call ahead to check it’s still safe to visit.
-They’ll ask if anyone is self-isolating.
+- On the day of your appointment, our team will call ahead to check it’s still safe to visit.
+They’ll ask if anyone in your household is unwell, or self-isolating.
 If this is the case, your appointment will need to be rescheduled.

 To minimise the time our engineers spend in your home, they may work in a slightly different way to usual.
 This means that they might install a smart meter but not switch on its smart functions.
 Don’t worry, you’ll still be left with a working meter.
 And, if any of this happens we’ll return as soon as we can to finish the job.